chentalen2021/CIFAR100_classification/README.md

 Furthermore, the learning rate is found important for optimising the DNN.
 Smith (2017) proposes a Cyclical Learning Rate (CLR) strategy for tuning the model.
 CLR uses a series of learnnig rates between a base and maximal values over different trainning iterations.
 This dynamic change of learning rates make it form a cycle over and over again.
 This avoids the fixed learning rate quandary ---- low learnnig rate leading to slow convergence while high lr for Gradient exploding.
 According to this paper, the following steps are used in my experiment.

-One find the maximal and minimal lr range by plotting the accuracy and different lr values.
+One find the maximal and base lr range by doing a learning rate range test.
+A predefined range of learning rates are used to train the model with growing values across epochs.

 ![image](https://user-images.githubusercontent.com/80739689/113695404-ec0fb000-9724-11eb-8e6f-46880313080c.png)

 _Fig 1.7 Accuracy over different learnig rates

-The ascending point for acc is at learning-rate=1.6e-5, while the descending point is 3.98e-4.
+The ascending point for acc is at the second epoch with learning-rate=1.6e-5, while the descending point is at 17th epoch with learning rate of 3.98e-4.
 These are the respective base and maxmimal learning rates in CLR strategy.
+The Triangular2 method is selected for the dynamic learning rate training.